Here is the link

-More than 70% infant deaths occur within 24 hours of birth so the first “28 days”- known as the neonatal period is the most vulnerable time period for a child’s survival.
-UNICEF figures state that more than 2 million newborns died within first seven days, representing 73% of all neonatal deaths.
-Hence, Dr A.P.
-Mehta, Senior Consultant – Neonatology, says that the first 7 days of life are the most crucial for baby’s survival.
+More than 70% of infant deaths occur within 24 hours of birth so the first “28 days”- known as the neonatal period is the most vulnerable time period for a child’s survival.
+UNICEF figures state that more than 2 million newborns died within the first seven days, representing 73% of all neonatal deaths.
+Hence, Dr. A.P.
+Mehta, Senior Consultant – Neonatology, says that the first 7 days of life are the most crucial for a baby’s survival.

 What should be the steps ahead?

 Few things that you have to consider: